winspool/csmith.sh/README.md

 ## More details

- Testfiles are created in a subdirectory of XDG_RUNTIME_DIR (which is normally a RAM-Disc, based on tmpfs). </br>
+ Testfiles are created in a subdirectory of XDG_RUNTIME_DIR (which is normally a RAM-disc, based on tmpfs). </br>
- This is much faster and avoids write pressure on a physical disc (probably a flask disc).
+ This is much faster and avoids write pressure on a physical disc (probably a flash disc).

  When building or running a test binary or comparing the result fails, </br>
  additional shell scripts are created, which can be used for "creduce" as "interestingness_test"

- To avoid to fill up the disk, all files for the current seed value are deleted, </br>
+ To avoid to fill up the disc, all files for the current seed value are deleted, </br>
  when both compile variants work and running the created programs produced the same result.

  The output of this script is compatible to TAP: Test Anything Protocol